Yoast/wordpress-seo/readme.txt

 * Fixes typo in $field_defs parameter description for wpseo_metabox_entries filter.
 * Restores the warning for using unsupported replacement variables on the search appearance settings page.

-= 7.5.3 =
-Release Date: May 30th, 2018

-* Added hooks and filters to allow our new [search index purge](https://wordpress.org/plugins/yoast-seo-search-index-purge/) plugin to work.
-You’re encouraged to read [this post about an attachment URL problem](https://yoa.st/2r8) for more info.

-= 7.5.1 =
-Release Date: May 16th, 2018

-Bugfixes:
-* Fixes a bug where the auto-generating of the slug did not work as expected due to persisting of the post name too agressively.

-= 7.5.0 =
-Release Date: May 15th, 2018

-Enhancements:
-* Adds readability analysis for Russian.
-* Improves accessibility.

-Bugfixes:
-* Fixes a bug where images with specific aspect ratios where removed from OpenGraph consideration.
-This was causing unexpected results with Facebook sharing.
-The aspect ratio check has been removed completely.
-* Fixes a bug where sentences ending in multiple sentence marks, exclamation marks or ellipses were treated as multiple sentences.
-* Fixes a bug where attempting to get Yoast SEO options in multi-site, would result in wrong values being returned.
-* Fixes a bug where the sitemap styling could not be loaded when the Site domain differs from the Admin domain.
-* Fixes a bug where the admin bar still used old copy: Dashboard has been renamed to General.

 = Earlier versions =

 For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog